folio-org/folio-ansible/doc/ansible-roles.md

 builds the code.
 Depends on openjdk-8 and maven-3.

 ## tenant-data
-Load a demo tenant into a running Okapi instance
+Load a demo tenant into a running Okapi instance.